GSA/centers-of-excellence/about/approach-team-structure.md

 - **Inclusive and agile.** Deliver on roadmaps to address pain points, through prototyping and enterprise implementations

 RESULTS DRIVEN
+{: .intro}
-{: .intro}- **21st century capabilities.** Migration of legacy systems to modern platforms and capabilities
+- **21st century capabilities.** Migration of legacy systems to modern platforms and capabilities
 - **Sustained success mindset.** Enable partner agencies to support their own technology modernization

 ## How We Work